cgbriggs99/ising/docs/source/ising/ising.rst

 ========
 .. py:module:: ising.ising

-This module contains only the Boltzmann constant at this point.
+This module contains the Boltzmann constant and a wrapper for the actual plotting function.

 .. py:data:: BOLTZMANN_K